jebofponderworthy/windows-tools/README.md

 # ponderworthy-tools

 Some applets for Windows, courtesy of Ponderworthy folks and friends.
 Original site is https://notes.ponderworthy.com.
-PowerShell 3.0 or later is supported.
+PowerShell 3.0 and later are supported.

 ## RUNALL.CMD:  Download, verify by hash, and run all of the below